Self-Study Guidelines For Doctoral & Postdoctoral Programs

 - As applicable: Graduate Medical Education Officer/Representative for the Institution (for those programs that have institution overview/support from that office

-Submit by Email: One electronic PDF copy of the completed self-study and the cover letter with signatures and dates to Lisa Dunay at firstname.lastname@example.org
+Otherwise, send an electronic PDF file of the completed self-study and the cover letter with signatures and dates to Lisa Dunay at firstname.lastname@example.org.

 Submit check (payable to ComACC) for self-study fee payment to: